 Vice Chair, Community Outreach Chair

-From her hometown of Kenora, Ontario, Debbi moved to Calgary and built a successful career in personnel recruiting and sales management before following her heart to the non-profit sector.
-As General Manager of a Community Association, she was accountable for overall facilities operation, administration and financial management.
-Building on her passion for music and festivals, Debbi developed strong community-based programming in collaboration with non-profit organizations.
-The partnership model resulted in valuable funding for the Association and supported many struggling non-profits.
-The facility became the go-to venue for live music events.
+Originally from Kenora, Ontario, Debbi built a successful career in Calgary in recruiting and sales management before following her heart to the non-profit sector.
+As General Manager of a Community Association, she was responsible for facilities operation, administration and financial management.
+Building on her passion for music and festivals, she also developed strong community-based programming in collaboration with non-profit organizations.

-Dufferin County was her second home and she “retired” to Mono in 2008.
-Initially volunteering for the Orangeville Blues & Jazz Festival, Debbi became the Executive Director from 2012 to 2014.
+When Debbi “retired” to Mono in 2008, she began volunteering for the Orangeville Blues & Jazz Festival before becoming its Executive Director from 2012 to 2014.
 She managed all aspects of festival operations, with a focus on branding and community engagement that resulted in increased sponsorships and spectator attendance.
-She was appointed to the Ontario Trillium Foundation’s Grant Review Team for Waterloo, Wellington, Dufferin and was a Grant Reviewer for both Dufferin County and the Dufferin Community Foundation grant programs.
+She was appointed to the Ontario Trillium Foundation’s Grant Review Team for Waterloo, Wellington, Dufferin and has been a Grant Reviewer for both Dufferin County and the Dufferin Community Foundation.